hunterf2278/sep10-freedom-project/prep/content.md

   * This device display is concentration friendly and visually comfortable, unlike computer screens which can strain the eye.
   *  It has a longer lasting battery so you can write for longer periods of time.
   *  There are many different types of Freewrite's such as a Freewrite Traveler,Freewrite Smart Typewriter, and Freewrite Alpha.
-  *  It has one single function, you use it to write while computers are multifunctional, which can hinder your focus.
+  *  It has one single function, you use it to write.
+While computers are multifunctional, which can hinder your focus.